Lycia with Material Design

 Properties

-Display console
+Display Console

-Lycia is moving to Material Design.
+Lycia is using Material Design.

-Application window
+Application Window

-You can remove them via css style sheets or js scripts.
+You can remove them via CSS style sheets or JS scripts.

 For example,

-a fragment of the js script
+a fragment of the JS script:

 window.top.document.body.classList.add('hidden-header-footer-sidebar');

-a fragment of the css style sheet:
+a fragment of the CSS style sheet:

 .hidden-header-footer-sidebar #qx-main-layout {